📦 Improve Warehouse Productivity

 • Picking Route: picking route strategy is following the Next Closest Location logic

-To estimate the impact of wave picking strategy on your productivity, we will run several simulations with a gradual number of orders per wave:
+To estimate the impact of the wave picking strategy on your productivity, we will run several simulations with a gradual number of orders per wave:

 1. Measure Total Walking Distance: how much walking distance is reduced when the number of orders per route is increased?